 The impact of COVID-19 on new homebuyers

 COVID-19 has also impacted new homebuyers.
-According to one study, 80% of would-be homebuyers have either delayed their search for a home or stopped altogether because of the pandemic.
+According to one study in Forbes, 80% of would-be homebuyers have either delayed their search for a home or stopped altogether because of the pandemic.
 This is likely due to financial insecurity or the prospect that employers may need to make deeper cuts as the pandemic continues.

 Mortgage lenders require homeowners insurance, which is just one more expense for homebuyers to consider when buying a house.
 You must provide proof of insurance to a lender before they will close your mortgage loan.
 In some areas, you may also need proof of flood insurance.